 Cape May

 Located at the southern tip of New Jersey, the Cape May beach is approximately 2.5 miles long, with places for surfing, playing volleyball, fishing, kayaking, and more.
 It’s good for a day trip since you can easily spot the restrooms and outdoor showers along the promenade.
 If you don’t want to haul your gear, rent a cabana or beach umbrella.
 Admire Victorian architecture as you head to the pedestrian Washington Street Mall, spanning three blocks with shops and dining options steps from the beach.
-And don’t forget Cape May Point State Park (home of the Cape May Lighthouse), the wineries in the area, as well as the popular Cape May Zoo (it’s free!).
+And don’t forget Cape May Point State Park (home of the Cape May Lighthouse), the area’s wineries, and the charming Cape May Zoo (it’s free!).

-Parking: Metered parking and flat-rate parking is available at some businesses.
-Free parking is available on many side streets and is offered in the Cape May Elementary School lot on Lafayette Street.
+Parking: Metered and flat-rate parking are available at some businesses.
+Free parking is available on many side streets and in the Cape May Elementary School lot on Lafayette Street.
 All parking is free in West Cape May, a short walk away.

 Beach Avenue, Cape May